gsl-lite/gsl-lite/README.md

-not_null<>: Allows to compare less than or equal to another not_null of the same type not_null<>: Allows to compare greater than another not_null of the same type not_null<>: Allows to compare greater than or equal to another not_null of the same type not_null<>: Allows to compare equal to a raw pointer of the same type not_null<>: Allows to compare unequal to a raw pointer of the same type not_null<>: Allows to compare less than a raw pointer of the same type not_null<>: Allows to compare less than or equal to a raw pointer of the same type not_null<>: Allows to compare greater than a raw pointer of the same type not_null<>: Allows to compare greater than or equal to a raw pointer of the same type not_null<>: Able to deduce element_type of raw pointers not_null<>: Able to deduce element_type of unique_ptr not_null<>: Able to deduce element_type of shared_ptr
+not_null<>: Allows to compare less than or equal to another not_null of the same type not_null<>: Allows to compare greater than another not_null of the same type not_null<>: Allows to compare greater than or equal to another not_null of the same type not_null<>: Allows to 3-way compare with another not_null of the same type not_null<>: Allows to compare equal to a raw pointer of the same type not_null<>: Allows to compare unequal to a raw pointer of the same type not_null<>: Allows to compare less than a raw pointer of the same type not_null<>: Allows to compare less than or equal to a raw pointer of the same type not_null<>: Allows to compare greater than a raw pointer of the same type not_null<>: Allows to compare greater than or equal to a raw pointer of the same type not_null<>: Allows to 3-way compare with a raw pointer of the same type not_null<>: Able to deduce element_type of raw pointers not_null<>: Able to deduce element_type of unique_ptr not_null<>: Able to deduce element_type of shared_ptr